 - 1/2 tbsp vegetable oil

 - 1 tsp granulated chicken stock (Chinese)

 - 1 1/3 tbsp soy sauce

 - 1 tbsp sake

 - A pinch of pepper

 Stack the pork and cut into 5 mm strips.
 Place in a deep tray and mix thoroughly with the sake, soy sauce, salt and pepper listed under [A].
-Once the meat has absorbed the flavor, coat with potato starch.
+Once the meat has been coated, mix in the potato starch.
 Cut the green peppers lengthwise in half and remove the stems and seeds.
 Cut lengthwise into 3-4 mm strips.
-Cut the naga-negi lengthwise in half, and cut diagonally into 4-5 mm slices.
+Cut the leek lengthwise in half, and cut diagonally into 4-5 mm slices.
 In a small bowl, mix the potato starch with 3 tbsp of water to prepare the potato starch thickener.

 Pour the vegetable oil into a small pot and place over medium heat.
 Stir-fry the leek until fragrant.
 Add the pork and stir-fry until it changes color.
 Add the green peppers and briefly stir-fry.
 Add 700 ml of water, the granulated Chinese chicken stock and dashi, and [B].
 When the pot comes to a boil, stir the potato starch thickener a couple of times before adding it to the pot in a circular motion.
 Stir while simmering until the soup thickens.
 Turn off the heat.